 Moreover, “The Great Resignation” shows no sign of slowing down, and poor onboarding doubles the possibility of a new hire seeking a new opportunity.

 The new employee onboarding process might differ from company to company.
-However, there are three common phases of onboarding that are critical to onboard any new hire, regardless of whether they are working from the home, office, or in a hybrid environment.
+However, there are three common phases of onboarding that are critical to onboarding any new hire, regardless of whether they are working from home, office, or in a hybrid environment.

 As the new hire gets comfortable, the next step would be to provide job-specific training to give them a clear picture of their daily duties.
-A strategic plan is essential to help the new hire understand their roles, product, project, competitor, and processes.
+A strategic plan is essential to help the new hire understand their roles, products, projects, competitors, and processes.
 This is the phase where clear objectives and expectations need to be conveyed.
 The new hire must have clarity on how they can contribute to the company’s goals and bottom line.

 Focusing on the ongoing development of the new hire and ensuring they are on the right path.
 Having visibility of the strengths and skill gaps for providing real-time feedback.
 Regular check-ins and conversations on employees’ aspirations, goals, and progress are pivotal here.